WordPress Automatic Updates: Staying in Control (Even with Your Host)

 SiteGround autoupdate settings

-They’ve even recently introduced an option to skip updates entirely, although you’ll need to log into your hosting account to use this feature.
+They’ve recently introduced an option to skip updates entirely, though you’ll need to log in to your hosting account to use it.

 SiteGround - WordPress update skipped